 Our principal sources of liquidity are cash generated from operations, funds from borrowings and existing cash on hand.
-Our principal uses of cash include the funding of working capital obligations, debt service, investments in theme parks (including capital projects), common stock dividends and share repurchases.
-As of December 31, 2015, we had a working capital deficit of approximately \$120.3 million.
-We typically operate with a working capital deficit and we expect that we will continue to have working capital deficits in the future.
-The working capital deficits are due in part to a significant deferred revenue balance from revenues paid in advance for our theme park admissions products and high turnover of in-park products that results in a limited inventory balance.
+Our principal uses of cash may include the funding of working capital obligations, debt service, investments in theme parks (including capital projects), common stock dividends and share repurchases.
+As of December 31, 2016, we had a working capital deficit of approximately \$109.9 million.
+Partially as a result of the seasonal nature of our business, we typically operate with a working capital deficit and we expect that we will continue to have working capital deficits in the future.
+The working capital deficits are due in part to a significant deferred revenue balance from revenues paid in advance for our theme park admissions products and high turnover of inpark products that results in a limited inventory balance.
 Our cash flow from operations, along with our revolving credit facilities, have allowed us to meet our liquidity needs while maintaining a working capital deficit.